When AI Works, Who Gets Paid?

 The Ownership Puzzle: Who Owns Intelligence in a Decentralized AI World?

 As companies race to build powerful AI tools, they’re leaning on a tangled web of open-source models, third-party APIs, proprietary data, and employee feedback.
-That raises a fundamental question: Who owns the AI?
+That raises a fundamental question: Who owns the “AI”?
 Is it the platform provider, the legal entity holding the IP, or the global network of contributors whose data and inputs made the system possible?

-As companies race to build powerful AI tools, many are beginning to rely on decentralized architectures powered by the Model-Context-Protocol (MCP) framework.
+Many are beginning to rely on decentralized architectures powered by the Model-Context-Protocol (MCP) framework.
 In this system, models are not centrally controlled—instead, they interact with diverse contexts and follow standardized protocols that allow them to be hosted, queried, and updated across a distributed network.

 This decentralization raises fundamental questions about ownership, attribution, and economic rights.
 Unlike traditional models where development and deployment are housed within a single legal entity, MCP-based systems can involve multiple contributors across jurisdictions.
 Agents and servers may reside in different countries, and anyone can run an MCP node, making the system borderless and dynamic—much like the internet itself.
-Properly attributing rights and returns under this architecture demands rigorous functional analysis, clarity on risk assumption, and a forward-looking approach to assessing value contributions within a decentralized AI ecosystem.

 A Strategic Framework for the AI Economy